rcolomina/lending_pool_simpy_simulation/README.md

-# Lending Pool Simpy Simulation
+# Lending Pool Mesa Simulation

 This is a python mesa simulation integrated along with a lending pool contract solidity contract.